robinroyer/Log-Files-Analyse/README.md

 #ANALOG

-Analog format analyze and display most accessed pages from Apache logs
+Analog is written in c++ and is able to format and analyze a big amount of Apache logs,depending on the options called with, it will display the analyse as plain text or as a DotFile

 ============================================================================
 ###Description

-	Analog must be called with a log file as last argument to format and display the 10 pages the most hit.
+	Analog must be called with a log file as last argument to format and display the 10 most hit pages.

 ============================================================================
 ###Options